 Las Vegas in January

-- Martin Luther King, Jr. Parade – This annual parade held on Martin Luther King, Jr. Day (observed the third Monday of January each year) honors the leader in the African-American Civil Rights Movement with floats, marching bands and an award ceremony recognizing those that have contributed to his dream of a nation where all are seen as equal.
+- Martin Luther King, Jr. Parade – This annual parade held on Martin Luther King, Jr. Day (observed the third Monday of January) honors the late civil rights leader with floats, marching bands and an awards ceremony recognizing those who have contributed to his dream of a nation where all are seen as equal.
 The parade takes place downtown and is one of the largest in the western United States.

 Las Vegas in February

-- Vegas Shoot – The Vegas Shoot is considered to be the largest and most prestigious indoor archery tournament in the world, attracting novice to Olympic archers from all corners of the globe.
-Over 3,000 archers and thousands of spectators typically attend this three-day event that will take place February 10-12 in 2017.
+- Vegas Shoot – The Vegas Shoot is considered to be the largest and most prestigious indoor archery tournament in the world.
+The competition attracts beginners and Olympic-level participants from all corners of the globe.
+Thousands of archers and spectators attend the three-day event at the South Point resort.

-- Black History Month Festival – The Springs Preserve hosts an annual Black History Month is celebrated with this festival, typically held on the third Saturday in February, featuring lots of food, music, dancing, carnival games, face painting and more at the Springs Amphitheater.
+- Black History Month Festival – The Springs Preserve hosts an annual Black History Month Festival, typically held on the third Saturday in February.
+The event includes food, music, dancing, carnival games, face painting, and more.